Amazon RDS Oracle (Edge)

 • Redo Log does not support user-defined data types.
 Therefore, fields with such data types are not captured in the log and are lost.

-Note: If your use case involves frequent schema changes and you want Hevo to write the Oracle data dictionary to redo logs to track the schema changes, contact Hevo Support.
+Note: If your Source database schema changes frequently and you want Hevo to write the Oracle data dictionary to the redo logs to track these changes, contact Hevo Support.

 Limitations